-The Clearwater Regional Emergency Management Agency (CREMA) is a partnership between Clearwater County, the Town of Rocky Mountain House, Village of Caroline and the Summer Village of Burnstick Lake.
+Along with municipal emergency management responsibilities, the County is part of the Clearwater Regional Emergency Management Agency (CREMA) which is a partnership between the Town of Rocky Mountain House, Village of Caroline, the Summer Village of Burnstick Lake and Clearwater County.

-CREMA will, through risk analysis, resource coordination, and education develop programs and plans that contribute: to the safeguarding of human life; to preventing undue suffering; and to hastening recovery relating to local disasters or major emergency events within Clearwater County.
+CREMA's mission is through risk analysis, resource coordination, and education develop programs and plans that contribute: to the safeguarding of human life; to preventing undue suffering; and to hastening recovery relating to local disasters or major emergency events.

 As part of its mandate, CREMA asked its member Councils to adopt a decision-making hierarchy for use when responding to an emergency or disaster.
 The Councils’ eight-step hierarchy, in order of highest to lowest priority, is: